Indus River System Map, Tributaries, Origin And Length

 Climate change poses a grave threat to the Indus River System, impacting water availability, glacial melt, and monsoon patterns.
 The receding glaciers in the Himalayas and alterations in precipitation patterns could disrupt the delicate balance of water supply, posing challenges for water resource management and agricultural sustainability.

-The Indus River System, spanning centuries and civilizations, stands as a testament to the intricate relationship between humans and their environment.
-It has witnessed the rise and fall of civilizations, the evolution of economies, and the challenges of modernization.
+The Indus River System, spanning centuries and civilisations, stands as a testament to the intricate relationship between humans and their environment.
+It has witnessed the rise and fall of civilisations, the evolution of economies, and the challenges of modernisation.
 As nations grapple with the imperatives of development and conservation, the Indus River System remains a symbol of resilience, adaptation, and the interconnectedness of all life along its banks.

 Enroll now for UPSC Online Classes